austenstone/gh-api-graphql/README.md

 ## GUI

 ### Explorer GraphiQL
-Use the [GraphiQL Explorer](https://docs.github.com/en/graphql/overview/explorer) built into GitHub's documentation or use the official [Online GraphiQL](https://graphiql-online.com/).<br>
+Use the [GraphiQL Explorer](https://docs.github.com/en/graphql/overview/explorer) built into GitHub's documentation or use the official [Online GraphiQL](https://graphiql-online.com/).
+Be patient with the explorer, it can take a little bit to load the schema.<br>
 Read more on [Using the Explorer](https://docs.github.com/en/graphql/guides/using-the-explorer).

 <a href="https://docs.github.com/en/graphql/overview/explorer">